Intake and follow-up

 Why this fits

-Built for small teams, not enterprise rollouts
+Built for owner-operators and small teams, not enterprise rollouts

 Launched in weeks, not months